dog-broad/OS_Notes/Java.md

 ```

 In this example, we have a `Customer` class with two synchronized methods `withdraw` and `deposit`.
 When the `withdraw` method is called, it checks if the amount to be withdrawn is greater than the current balance.
 If so, it waits for a `notify` signal.
 Meanwhile, the `deposit` method is called from another thread, which deposits money into the account and then sends a `notify` signal to wake up the waiting thread.
 This way, the `withdraw` and `deposit` methods are synchronized and communicate with each other to manage the customer's balance.

+# Explain about Event classes, Event sources, Event listeners and the relationship among them.

+Event classes, event sources, and event listeners are essential concepts in programming that allow different parts of a program to communicate with each other when certain actions or events happen.
+Let's understand each concept in simpler terms:

+1. **Event Sources**:
+An event source is like a signal sender in a program.
+It generates signals or events when something important happens.
+Imagine it as a button that you press, and it tells other parts of the program that the button was pressed.
+These events can be things like clicking a button, pressing a key, or moving the mouse.

+2. **Event Listeners**:
+An event listener is like a signal receiver in a program.
+It waits and listens for specific events from the event source.
+It's like an attentive person who keeps an eye on the button and reacts when it is pressed.
+When an event occurs, the listener does something in response to that event.
+For example, if the button is clicked, the listener may perform a particular action, like opening a new window.

+3. **Event Classes**:
+An event class is like a message that carries information about the event.
+It helps the event listener to understand what exactly happened.
+For example, the event class might say, "ButtonClickedEvent" or "KeyPressedEvent," so the listener knows which event occurred and can respond accordingly.

+**Relationship among them**:
+The event source and event listener work together to make a program interactive.
+Here's how it works:
+1. The event source generates an event when something happens, like a button being clicked.
+2. The event class describes the event, saying it's a button click event.
+3. The event source sends this event to the event listener, saying, "Hey, a button was clicked!"
+4. The event listener receives the event and knows what kind of event it is.
+5. The event listener performs a specific action based on the event, like displaying a message when the button is clicked.

+By using event sources, event listeners, and event classes, programs can respond to user actions and external events in a flexible and organized way.
+This allows for more interactive and user-friendly applications.